Frostfire-Blazeice/WHSTechNotes/journal.md

 | Sally    |   Chocolate     |      Graduation    |   $35.00    |
 | Michael  |    Vanilla    |     Farewell Party    |    $37.00   |
 | Emma     |    Carrot    |    Birthday      |   $39.00    |

+# September 2nd, 2025
+I am going to be talking about the phone law.
+I feel as though it is unneccessary.
+It was removed to make students more roductive and less distracted.
+But from what I have observed, most are failing and are still distracted.
+Therefore, I believe this law too be unneccessary.